- Home

 - Waiting for your children to ask

-- Using words they can understand
+- Using words they understand

 Wait for your children to ask

-When you talk with your children about death, offer simple and short explanations.
-Give brief answers to questions they ask.
-Wait for the next question to emerge and respond to that.
 It usually doesn’t help to offer lots of explanations if your children aren’t ready to hear them.
 If they ask a question you don’t know the answer to, say you’ll find out and let them know.

 Use words they can understand